Tomás Domínguez Arévalo: Francoism

 Though apparently overwhelmed fascistoid nature of the emerging regime and by actual shape of the unification - up to contributing to its failure in Navarre - Rodezno kept pursuing the collaborative line even when it became painfully evident that Carlism was entirely marginalized in the new state party.
 In 1943 Rodezno resigned from the Navarrese government to enter the Francoist quasi-parliament, Cortes Españolas; he was ensured its mandate as member of Consejo Nacional.
 The term lasted three years and was not renewed in 1946, which suggests that at that time he had already dropped out from the Falangist executive.
-None of the sources consulted provides information as to if and when Rodezno ceased as member of Consejo Nacional and Junta Politica.
-Auto of judge Garzon raises charges based on Rodezno's role in FET between April 20, 1937 (coincides with the day of his nomination to Secretariado) and 1951 (no daily date).